kiba/action_plans_mfd/chapter101/action_plan.md

 ### Scene Gift for Keiko

+* Goal: give Something on Keiko's Birthday that she will like.
+* Steps:
+  * Brainstorm gift idea with the team.
+  * Build it.
+  * Gift it.
+* Suppporting Information:
-* Goal
+* Potential Issues:

 ### Scene: Sealing Projects

 * Goal: Finish Sealing project.
 * Steps:
-    * Finish the Skywalker project.
+    * Finish the Skywalker project. (including safety protocol, safety engineering, safety testing, etc)
     * Choose the next sealing project and work on that.
 * Supporting Information:
    * Have the team/Kagome pick and choose projects